adriwitek/som_analytic_tool/README.md

  python tool.py
  ```
 Then just go to http://localhost:8050/ on your Web Browser(You can click on direction on terminal showing after runnig previous command )
+Remember to have activated your enviroment before runnign